 PLAN Productivity of solutions Completed

 Strengthening our foundation June 2020 to December 2020 \checkmark

 In the first six months of our strategy implementation, our goal was to return Letshego to stability.
 Our focus areas were to strengthen our core business - the provision of DAS accounts - and lay the foundation for product diversification and digital platforms.
 Many of our Plan 6 targets were achieved ahead of schedule.

 What we set out to achieve Develop acquisition strategies for all three customer segments (mass, middle income and MSEs).
 Develop a compelling value proposition for each customer segment.
 Leverage our DAS strength and know-how to grow deposits, launch new solutions for MSEs in key markets and identify a diversified product set.
 Digitise access channels for DAS and our savings customers.
 Develop an end-to-end digitalisation and automation to increase operational efficiencies.

 Plan 6 key targets Achieved

 Profit before tax of P1 billion \checkmark

-Digital adoption of 69% √
+Digital adoption of 69% \checkmark

+Become customer-led

-Transformative technologies Completed Become customer-led January 2021 to December 2022 Over the past two years - the second phase of our roadmap - we invested in building capabilities and platforms, and implementing the processes to drive our digital transformation and support our transition to an agile and efficient business that better serves customers' needs, and supports sustainable stakeholder returns.
-What we set out to achieve Expand our product offering to include payments and insurance products.
-Implement end-to-end automation of processes.
-Launch digital tools and platforms to improve customer access and convenience.
-Secure strategic partnerships (both technology-driven and funding partners) to expand our reach and develop inclusive products for existing and potential customers.
-Scale-up solutions that address the needs of each customer segment and deliver greater positive impact.
-Further improve the speed at which we disburse loans - a key differentiator for the Group - supported by digitisation and agile methodologies.
-Realign our organisational structures to support our digital transformation and Agile Ways of Work programme.
-Achieved Plan 2 key targets Grow to 1 million customers by 2022.
+January 2021 to Decembe

+Over the past two years - the second phase of our roadmap - we invest and implementing the processes to drive our digital transformation and efficient business that better serves customers' needs, and supports su

+What we set out to achieve

+- Expand our product offering to include payments and insurance pro - Implement end-to-end automation of processes. - Launch digital tools and platforms to improve customer access and - Secure strategic partnerships (both technology-driven and funding inclusive products for existing and potential customers. - Scale-up solutions that address the needs of each customer segme > Further improve the speed at which we disburse loans - a key diffe digitisation and agile methodologies. - Realign our organisational structures to support our digital transfo

+Plan 2 key targets

+Grow to 1 million customers by 2022.